This document will cover the simple steps of replacing your traditional antivirus (AV) vendor with CrowdStrike.

 Verify that the policy changes apply to the group of systems intended by clicking on the “current members” tab at the top of the policy configuration page.

-Before leaving any page make sure the changes are saved and that the policy has been enabled.
-While policy changes happen relatively quickly moving machines from one policy to a new or different policy may take more time before changes take affect.
+Before leaving any page, make sure the changes are saved and that the policy has been enabled.
+While policy changes are in effect relatively quickly, moving machines from one policy to a new or different policy may take more time.

 - CrowdStrike Tech Center